OC-ComputerScience/java-example-programs/README.md

-# oop-example-programs
+# 05 - Crazy Random
-This repo holds 17 example Java programs.
+This program will generate random numbers within a given range.